pedrobueso1997/PBI_BPC/Assignments/Assignment3/README.md

 ## target_sequence_searcher_remote/local.rb

 Both this file perform the same exact function.
 They look for the presence of a specific sequence in a list of Arabidopsis thaliana genes.
-They differ in the way they retrieve the information (see steps) and on their speed (the local solution is faster though it might entail problems with storage)
+They differ in the way they retrieve the information (see steps) and on their speed (the local solution is faster though it might entail problems with storage).

 ### Steps